rss logo

 root@host:~# btrfs filesystem du /home/user/file

-• Show space usage information for a mount point:
+• Show space usage information for the mount point:

 root@host:~# btrfs filesystem df /